This post may contain affiliate links. Please read our disclosure policy.

 Marinated steak tips are a summer grilling staple.
-They are easy to throw on the grill or skewer with your favorite veggies.
-Steak tips are widely available pre-marinated at butcher shops but over the years, I’ve been marinating my own steak tips with awesome results.
+They are easy to throw on the grill or skewer with your favorite grilled veggies.
+Steak tips are widely available pre-marinated at butcher shops but over the years, I’ve been marinating my steak tips with awesome results.

 - 1 part acid, such as vinegar, wine, beer, or citrus (lemon or lime juice).